Jeffrey Edleson

 Jeffrey L. Edleson is a Distinguished Professor of the Graduate School and the Harry & Riva Specht Chair Emeritus in Publicly Supported Social Services at the University of California, Berkeley, School of Social Welfare.
-He served a Dean from 2012 to 2019 and was a Professor in the University of Minnesota School of Social Work for 29 years before moving to Berkeley in August 2012.
+He served as Dean at Berkeley from 2012 to 2019 and was a Professor in the University of Minnesota School of Social Work for 29 years before moving to Berkeley in August 2012.
 He was also the Founding Director of the Minnesota Center Against Violence and Abuse.
-He is one of the world’s leading authorities on children exposed to domestic violence and has published over 120 articles and 12 books on domestic violence, groupwork, and program evaluation.
+He is ranked as one of the top five scholars in the world studying domestic violence, being a leading authority on children exposed to domestic violence.
+He has published over 130 articles and 12 books on domestic violence, groupwork, and program evaluation.

 Life

 Edleson is a Phi Beta Kappa graduate of the University of California at Berkeley and received his Masters and Ph.D. in Social Work from the University of Wisconsin–Madison.
 He has practiced social work in elementary and secondary schools and in several domestic violence agencies worldwide.

 He is the co-author with the late Susan Schechter of Effective Intervention in Domestic Violence and Child Maltreatment Cases: Guidelines for Policy and Practice (1999, NCJFCJ).
 Better known as the “Greenbook”, this best-practices guide has been the subject of six federally funded and numerous other demonstration sites across America.
 Prof. Edleson has also conducted intervention research and provided technical assistance to domestic violence programs and research projects across North America as well as in several other countries including Germany, Israel, Cyprus, India, Australia, Korea and Singapore.